 Instruments and Techniques

-The HTSRC has the capability to support cellular and biochemical assays using absorbance, fluorescent kinetics, fluorescence anisotropy, time-resolved fluorescence, time-resolved fluorescence resonance energy transfer, AlphaScreen, bioluminescence, for example luciferase and green fluorescent protein, scintillation proximity, cellular fluorescence imaging and SPE-Mass Spectrometer.
-Assay targets can include ion channels, receptors, enzymes, protein interactions, signaling pathways and cellular processes.
+The DDRC has the capability to support cellular and biochemical assays using absorbance, fluorescence, fluorescence anisotropy, time-resolved fluorescence, time-gated fluorescence resonance energy transfer, bioluminescence, scintillation proximity, cellular imaging, cellular respiration and metabolism and SPE-Mass Spectrometry.
+The bioassay targets can include ion channels, receptors, enzymes, proteins, signaling pathways and cellular processes.

 Initiating a project with us